orsonteodoro/oiledmachine-overlay/README.md

 The ubsan runtime mitigation will protect against some code execution, information disclosure, data tampering, denial of service before they happen.

-The hwsan runtime mitigation will protect against some use-after-free (UAF), double free, memory corruption, code execution, information disclosure, data tampering, denial of service.
+The hwasan runtime mitigation will protect against some use-after-free (UAF), double free, memory corruption, code execution, information disclosure, data tampering, denial of service.
 These are typically high to critical vulnerability severity.
 This option is not default on but a suggestion for